11 Foods Men Should Eat Every Day, Say Experts

 Read on for nutritionist-approved 11 top choices for superfoods men should eat every day of the week.
-And to ensure your health is in tip-top shape, find out the 10 Nutritional Deficiencies Men Should Watch for in Their 40s.
+And to ensure your health is in tip-top shape, be sure you're also stocked up on The 7 Healthiest Foods to Eat Right Now.

 Not so fun fact: "Nine out of 10 men aren't getting their five servings of vegetables a day, three of which should be coming from leafy greens like spinach," says Maggie Moon, MS, RD, author of The MIND Diet.
 "A healthy diet pattern that includes leafy greens most days of the week is linked to better cognitive function for men.
 Spinach also supplies natural precursors to nitric oxide, which helps with healthy blood flow that's important for exercise and heart health."

 - Add a cup or so of spinach into your next smoothie or protein shake.